gsellitto/AM.Elasticsearch.TraceListener/README.md

 # AM.Elasticsearch.TraceListener

+## 3.1 Release Notes

+Added attributes elasticsearchusername and elasticsearchpassword, for connect to ElasticSearch server with basic authentication.
 ## 3.0 Release Notes

 the _type submitted is being changed from `Trace` to `doc` in preparation to posting to Elasticsearch 6.x, as _type is being deprecated.